AADL Self-Checkout Kiosk

 UX Research, Ux Design, UI Design

-Our client, Ann Arbor District Library, came to us with their self-checkout kiosk which is outdated, hard to use, and is causing many problems for patrons, including high failure rates.
+Our client, Ann Arbor District Library, came to our team with their self-checkout kiosk which was outdated, hard to use, and was causing many problems for patrons, including high failure rates.
 My team was tasked with a complete overhaul of the design, including user research, UX design, UI design, and user testing.
-Our final deliverable will be implemented in May 2019.
+Our final deliverable is currently being implemented.

 With a vibrant community of patrons and situated in a college town full of University students, Ann Arbor District Library serves a vast array of community members in everything from informational materials to community events and services.
 With the existing self-checkout kiosk interface, patrons are unable to efficiently and effectively check out library materials, leading to a need of assistance or avoidance of them altogether.
 Patrons often prefer the self-checkout kiosks, due to independence and speed, and so a re-designed interface was needed to enable patrons to complete their desired tasks.